mieszkosabo/HaskellScript/README.md

   x < 0 ? -x : x
 );

-// results are going to be a little akward, because there are only integers in HSS
+// results are going to be a little awkward, because there are only integers in HSS
 // but it is just an example of pattern matching calculateArea :: Shape() -> Int const calculateArea = \shape => {